-The Company maintains proportional reinsurance contracts which provide protection on covered risks.
 The Company agreed to the terms of a reinsurance program effective July 1, 2023 through June 30, 2024 which included Whole Account Quota Share Reinsurance Contracts by and among the Company, Lemonade Insurance Company ("LIC"), Metromile Insurance Company ("MIC") and Lemonade Insurance N.V. ("LINV"), and each of Hannover Ruck SE, MAPFRE Re, and Swiss Reinsurance America Corporation (collectively referred to as "Reinsurers") ("Reinsurance Program").
 Under the Reinsurance Program, which covers all products and geographies, the Company transfers, or "cedes," a share of premium to the Reinsurers.
 In exchange, these Reinsurers pay the Company a ceding commission on all premiums ceded to the Reinsurers, in addition to funding the corresponding claims, subject to certain limitations, including but not limited to, the exclusion of hurricane losses, and a limit of \$5,000,000 per occurrence for non-hurricane catastrophe losses.
 The overall share of proportional reinsurance under the Reinsurance Program is approximately 55% of premium.
 The Per Risk Cap across the contracts is \$750,000.
-Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers, and is settled primarily on a funds-withheld basis.
-The Reinsurance Program was renewed effective July 1, 2024 and will expire on June 30, 2024, except for the limit per occurrence for non-hurricane catastrophe losses which increased to \$10,000,000.
+Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers, and is settled primarily on a fundswithheld basis.
+The Reinsurance Program was renewed effective July 1, 2024 and will expire on June 30, 2025, with similar terms to the contracts that expired on June 30, 2024, except for the limit per occurrence for non-hurricane catastrophe losses which increased to \$10,000,000.